abrookins/quest/README.md

 Run `make build` to build the images for the environment.

-You'll also want to run `docker-compose run web ./manage.py makesuperuser` to create a superuser for yourself.
+You'll also want to run `docker-compose run web ./manage.py createsuperuser` to create a superuser for yourself.

 ### Dev Server